weaveworks-experiments/fleeet/docs/design/modules.md

 Because the idea is you can roll out new versions of a configuration in a BootstrapModule, as with a Module, and assign to different clusters (though I would expect typically you'd assign bootstrap modules to all clusters).
 Those are things that come with modules rather than assemblages.

+**Why a different type rather than a field in Module?**

+It does a different thing, so deserves to be a different type.
+Being a distinct API makes it much easier to differentiate in RBAC rules.